Trump signals 2024 announcement could be imminent

 A September NBC News poll found 33 percent of registered Republicans view themselves as a “supporter of Donald Trump” over a supporter of the Republican Party, down 10 percentage points from a year earlier.

-Other Republicans– including former Vice President Mike Pence, former Secretary of State Mike Pompeo and former New Jersey Gov. Chris Christie (R)– have signaled they will consider a 2024 presidential campaign regardless of if Trump is running.
+Other Republicans — including former Vice President Mike Pence, former Secretary of State Mike Pompeo and former New Jersey Gov. Chris Christie (R) — have signaled they will consider a 2024 presidential campaign regardless of whether Trump is running.
 Others, like Florida Gov. Ron DeSantis (R), have not said whether they plan to run.